Jona710than/Jonallport/README.md

 # Jonallport
-This is my first ever portfolio
+This is at text on media query